Online Dashboards User Guide (Detailed)

 Using Funnels

-1. Some dashboards contain additional sorting options
+1. Some graphs contain additional filtering and sorting options

 2. The funnel icon next to certain data fields allow you to filter in order to only display particular values if they are present